 Your breeder will have evaluated you before selling a dog, to see if your lifestyle suits that breed, however people often obtain dogs in other ways.
 Always do lots of research into your breeds living habits.
 A lazy bulldog will surely be happy with a corner of the yard and not much room, but try and keep an active variety or breed like a pointer in a small yard, and you’ll drive the poor dog insane.
 Working breeds are active and require room to run and spacious kennels.

-If your in this situation, and have a yard space for your dog to be housed and run around in, at all costs ensure that the fence you put up or have, is in good order and is very secure.
+If your in this situation, and have a yard space for your dog to be housed and run around in, at all costs ensure that the fence you put up or have, is in order and is very secure.
 Consider your dog must not get out, but also consider if anything else can get in.
 Cats, other dogs and children are pretty handy at getting into places where they shouldnt be, and this can lead to obvious trouble!

 Housing a dog also has situational requirements.
-Think about the climate you live in and where you will site your kennel. will your pet be cold?
+Think about the climate you live in and where you will site your kennel. will your be cold?
 Windy?
 Directly sunny?
 Consider all these factors when pacing a dog house in your yard or chosen space.
 Insulated kennels might be required if the place you live is frosty or snow prone.

 Obviously in this situation a great dane will be happier than a greyhound, so use common sense about the breed.
 Pay attention particularly to hot climates, which can affect your dog very fast.